anon3173/KUnit/README.md

 # User Study Task Description
-The detail description of the task for each stage (data preparation and model design) provided to the participants during user study are in directory [UserStudy_Tasks](UserStudy_Tasks)
+The detail description of the task for each stage (data preparation and model design) provided to the participants during the user study are in directory [UserStudy_Tasks](UserStudy_Tasks).

 # Participants Response
-The qualitative response highlighting the advantages and disadvantages obtained from 36 participants in a post-study survey are provided in [Participants_Response.pdf](Participants_Response.pdf)
+The qualitative response highlighting the advantages and disadvantages obtained from 36 participants in a post-study survey are provided in [Participants_Response.pdf](Participants_Response.pdf).

 # Results
-The results of comparing KUnit with the state-of-the-art approach DeepDiagnosis on 50 programs in our benchmark are provided in [RQ2_Results.xlsx](RQ2_Results.xlsx))
+The results of comparing KUnit with the state-of-the-art approach DeepDiagnosis on 50 programs in our benchmark are provided in [RQ2_Results.xlsx](RQ2_Results.xlsx).